RL Course by David Silver - Lecture 6: Value Function Approximation

 Statistical Machine Learning Group

-This video describes how to truncate the singular value decomposition (SVD) for matrix approximation.
+This video describes how to optimally truncate the singular value decomposition (SVD) for noisy data (Matlab code).

 Professor Emma Brunskill